stream-interop/stream-interop/README.md

 - `public MetadataArray $metadata { get; }`
     - Represents the metadata for the resource as by `stream_get_meta_data()`.
-    - It MUST provide the most-recent metadata for the `$resource` at the moment of property access.
+    - It MUST provide the most-recent metadata for the encapsulated resource at the moment of property access.
     - It MUST NOT be publicly settable.

 It also defines these methods common to all streams:

 - `public function isClosed() : bool`
-    - Returns true if the stream has been closed, or false if not.
+    - Returns true if the encapsulated resource has been closed, or false if not.

 - `public function isOpen() : bool`
-    - Returns true if the stream is still open, or false if not.
+    - Returns true if the encapsulated resource is still open, or false if not.

 Finally, it provides this custom PHPStan type to assist static analysis: